teleplayer123/win32_pycodes/README.md

 # Windows WlanApi Python Implementation
 ----
-Implementation of Windows WlanApi in Python.
-Goal is to get updated information for new additions to Windows SV2024.
-The new info of interest pertains to WiFi 7.
+Implementation of Windows WlanApi in Python, with WiFi 7 updates.